Palo Alto Foundation Medical Group - Santa Cruz Foot and Ankle Fellowship

 - Fellowship training is focused on all aspects of

-podiatric medicine: autonomous outpatient clinic one to two half-days a week;
+podiatric medicine: autonomous outpatient clinic one to two days a week;

-and daily surgery – pediatric & adult reconstructive surgery,
+and daily surgery, including pediatric and adult reconstructive surgery,

 sports-related injuries, extensive acute trauma, etc.